AdaCore/why3/doc/starting.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Instead of pushing a prover’s button to rerun its proofs, you can
-*replay* the existing but obsolete proof attempts, using menu .
+*replay* the existing but obsolete proof attempts, using menu *Tools/Replay obsolete*.
 By
-default, only replays proofs that were successful before.
+default, *Replay* only replays proofs that were successful before.
 Notice that
 replaying can be done in batch mode, using the ``replay`` command (see
 :numref:`sec.why3replay`) For example, running the replayer on the
 ``hello_proof`` example is as follows (assuming :math:`G_2` still is